 The Secrets Behind A Great Gift.
 Hello everyone, I hope you are well.
 In today’s post, I will be sharing a guest post from Kim Brookes, founder of Perfino, an innovative natural scent jewellery brand.
-Kim spent over 10 years running an online gift registry and can offer tips to help you ensure you choose a gift that will be loved.
-With Christmas, New Year, and Valentine all lined up, I am very excited as she will be sharing 10 Secrets behind a great gift.
+Kim spent over ten years running an online gift registry and can offer tips to help you ensure you choose a gift that will be loved.
+With Christmas, New Year, and Valentine’s all lined up.
+I am very excited as she will be sharing 10 Secrets behind a great gift.

 The Secrets Behind A Great Gift

 In a Venn diagram of gift-givers, there is no overlap between the set of people who believe that a gift is an expression of their love, respect and admiration for someone and the group of people who shop for gifts at their nearest 24-hour petrol station.
 If you want your next gift to appear heartfelt (rather than desperate), here are a few things to consider.